Big-Ideas-Lab/DBDP/README.md

 * DigitalBiomarkers-RestingHeartRate
 * ...more coming soon!

-For inclusion into the digital biomarkers discovery pipeline, please follow the instructions in the Instructions subdiretory and create an Issue.
+For inclusion into the digital biomarkers discovery pipeline, please follow the instructions in the Instructions subdirectory and create an Issue.

 ***
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.